 Other serious (but more rare) complications include pneumonia, sepsis, and encephalitis (cerebral edema).

-In pregnant women, chickenpox can cause fetal abnormalities, underweight at birth.
+In pregnant women, chickenpox can cause fetal abnormalities, including low birth weight.
 This occurs if an autoimmune pregnant woman contracts chickenpox between 8 and 20 weeks of gestation.
 Therefore, children with chickenpox should be isolated from pregnant women and newborns until they are no longer infectious.

 Prevention of chickenpox